 Wire back up

 Connecting your laptop with a cable may not boost the WiFi on your laptop, but if all else fails, you can rely on a stronger connection through a cable.
 Use an ethernet cable to wire your laptop directly to the internet.
 You won’t have to rely on your WiFi and should get an uninterrupted connection.

 If you’re unable to wire your laptop, you can use the same methodology for other devices in your home.
-If your kid’s Xbox or PlayStation is currently using WiFi, that would be taking a significate amount of your signal.
+If a gaming device like an Xbox or PlayStation is currently using WiFi, that would be taking a significate amount of your signal.
 You can wire your smart TV, as well.
 Wiring any device will free up network signal throughout your home, allowing all WiFi-connected devices more signal, in essence boosting the WiFi for the rest of your connected devices.